Harald-U/docker-101/docs/lab5.md

 CMD ["node", "src/index.js"]
 ```

 Going back to the image history output, we see that **each command in the Dockerfile becomes a new layer in the image**.

-You might remember that when we made a very small change to the image (we changed a string), the yarn dependencies had to be reinstalled which takes a long time.
+You might remember that when we made a very small change to the image (we simply changed a string in one file), the Node.js dependencies had to be reinstalled which takes a long time.
 Is there a way to fix this?
-It doesn't make much sense to ship around the same dependencies every time we build, right?

 To fix this, we need to restructure our Dockerfile to help support the caching of the dependencies.
 For Node-based applications, those dependencies are defined in the package.json file.
 So, what if we copied only that file in first, install the dependencies, and then copy in everything else?
 Then, we only recreate the yarn dependencies if there was a change to the package.json.
 Make sense?